top of page

 From 3pm

-We’re working on a range of ‘stretch your legs’ activities.
-More information coming soon - so far we've confirmed two history walking tours in Norwich, a guided walk around the university's nature reserve, and a rock climbing session!
-More to come.
+We have arranged some ‘stretch your legs’ activities. take your pick from one of two history walking tours in Norwich, a guided walk around the university's nature reserve, and a climbing wall session!
+Booking will be via the conference app.

 5pm